CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    This step only takes a few minutes.

-   (Your code does not need to be checked into git but consider testing it with `pytest`, `runscripts/debug/mypy.sh`, and some manual runscripts first.
+   (Your code does not need to be checked into git but consider testing it with `pytest`, `mypy`, and some manual runscripts first.
 You can quickly run a partial sim generation via
    `python runscripts/manual/runSim.py --length-sec 120 --no-jit`)